 There are fewer opportunities right now, so candidates need to bring an even sharper skill set to those opportunities, but we're there to help students put in the extra effort.
 Some of our employer partners are putting in place hiring freezes or delays, but others are continuing to hire, so our employer partnerships team is pivoting based on new information all the time.
 We've seen some industries pretty hard hit while other ones are carrying on.
 We've seen different trends by company size, as well.
 Having a Career Services team on your side during this uncertainty means you are better able to pivot as well.

 What’s the biggest change to the job search now that everything has moved online?

 One of the biggest changes that students are making in their job search strategy is of no surprise: they no longer have in-person meetup opportunities.
 Research tells you that 80% of new jobs filled were never posted, so networking is a huge part of the job search.
 We always say that people hire people, job boards don't hire people.

 Networking has moved from Meetup events, conferences, networking coffees, or in-person informational interviews to the virtual equivalent of all of those things.
-We have a weekly digest that we send to students that links to virtual events.
-And many virtual events are being opened up without geographic borders, which is cool!
+We have a weekly digest that we send to students that links to remote events.
+And many remote events are being opened up without geographic borders, which is cool!

 Blog Post Author